joshuasp95/OS_Marine_Plastic_Detection/README.md

 5. Enter the directory containing the .SAFE files and the output directory when prompted.

-The scripts will process the Sentinel-2 images using Sen2Cor and Acolite, generate output files containing atmospheric-corrected images.
+The scripts will process the Sentinel-2 images using Sen2Cor and Acolite, generate output files containing atmospheric-corrected images and the tif files corresponding to the indices that should detect pixels containing plastic debris

 ## Acknowledgements